harryphiles/naver-real-estate/README.md

 # naver_real_estate

 ## Brief Description
-This repository is to get information from Naver Real Estate websites based on each indentification number of housing complexes.
+This repository is to get information from the Naver Real Estate website based on each indentification number of housing complexes.

 ## Background
 The information on the website is easy to use as it allows a map-based user interface.
 However, when you would want to check lots of data for multiple housing complexes, especially when you want to find a sudden, quickly-disappearing property--that is usually the cheapest one, the website does not offer much of convenience to users.
-There comes this set of codes to quickly sweep through the lists of complexes to find the ones meet user's condition.
+There comes this set of codes to quickly sweep through the lists of complexes to find the ones that meet user's condition.

 ## Organization
 1. functions.py: contains most of the functions
-2. telegram.py: functions to send a message to your telegram bot
+2. telegram.py: functions to send a message to the IDs of your choice through your telegram bot
 3. watch_list.py: a collection (lists) of complexes that you would want to sweep through
 4. naver_re_scrape.py: the main file to run all the codes

 ## Preparation
 1. Create config.py within the folder
     -> Set up a Telegram bot (there are plenty of tutorials for this.)
-Put tokens and chat id information in the folder.
+Put tokens and chat id information in config.py
 2. Complexes of your interest
     -> Put complex information in the watch_list.py; you can find this information in the development mode within your browser in the website
 3. Set options
-    -> naver_re_scrape.py accepts conditions (parameters) of your taste Now Run the program.
+    -> naver_re_scrape.py accepts conditions (parameters) of your taste

+Now Run the program.

 This is still a work in progress.